RobinLandraud/Strake-Engine/README.md

 ## Usage

-To begin, we create a window and initialize the ECS system.
+To begin, we create a window and initialize the Engine.
 You can set up your scene and add objects within it.

 ### 1. Create the Application